thecloudgarage/eks-anywhere/gitops/argocd/blog-end-to-end.md

 kubectl -n kube-system describe secret $(kubectl -n kube-system get secret | grep ${SA_NAME} | awk '{print $1}')
 ```
 * Discover the EKS Anywhere cluster as an asset along with all the resources
-* Create the protection policies for argocd and sock-shop
+* Create the protection policies for the namespace sock-shop
-* Create the backup for these assets
+* Initiate backup
-* Delete the namespace of argocd and sock-shop
+* Delete the namespace of sock-shop
-* Recover the namespace of argocd only
+* Ideally, if automated sync was enabled ArgoCD will ensure that the resources are brought back up
+* In this case, we will initiate a manual sync via ArgoCD
+* Note that the sync will only restore the resources and not the data within the application
 * Validate if argocd reinstates the resource state for sock-shop application via GitOps
-* Although, ArgoCD has recreated sock-shop resources, there will be no data in the application
+* Although, ArgoCD has recreated sock-shop resources, however we cannot login via the demo user created earlier
 * Recover the sock-shop application state via PowerProtect restore
-* Validate the sock-shop application
+* Validate the sock-shop application via the demo user login and validate the order id is persisted via the restore operation